• Skip to primary navigation

 • Kosher Salt and black pepper – enhance all of the flavors.

-How to make Mashed Butternut Squash
+How to make savory Mashed Butternut Squash

-Step three: Remove the squash from the oven and let it cool for a few minutes until you can easily handle it.
-Use a spoon to scrape the flesh away from the skin of the squash.
-Discard the skin and place the roasted squash into a mixing bowl.
-Use a potato masher or fork to mash up the squash.
+Scoop the squash: Remove the butternut squash from the oven and let it cool for a few minutes until you can easily handle it.
+Use a spoon to scrape the flesh away from the skin.
+Discard the skin and place the roasted squash flesh into a mixing bowl.

-2. Creaminess: Add a splash of milk, cream, or coconut milk to make the mash creamier.
+1. Creaminess: Add a splash of milk, cream, or coconut milk to make the mash creamier.
 A dollop of butter or a drizzle of olive oil can also enhance the texture and flavor.

-3. Seasoning: While salt and pepper are essential, consider adding a pinch of nutmeg, cinnamon, or ground ginger.
+2. Seasoning: While salt and pepper are essential, consider adding a pinch of nutmeg, cinnamon, or ground ginger.
 These spices complement the natural sweetness of butternut squash.
-Note: If you are making it sweeter rather than savory then skip the garlic and herbs.

 Serving Suggestions